MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-performance-data.md

 #### Instrument code

-Instrumentation refers to the process of embedding code snippets or integrating tools into an application code to capture performance data while it runs.
+Instrumentation refers to the process of embedding code snippets or integrating tools into an application code.
+The purpose of instrumentation is to capture performance data while the application runs.
 It's essential to gather metrics that highlight the application's critical operations.
 Focus on metrics like throughput, latency, and completion time.
 It's important to differentiate between business-related operations and operations that aren't.
 For data pertaining to business operations, make sure its metadata is structured in a way that allows distinct tracking and storage.
 The primary reason for code instrumentation is to collect data on how the application handles its workload.
 It provides the following benefits:

 - *Identifying performance bottlenecks:* By tracking metrics such as CPU use and memory use, you can identify bottlenecks and optimize the code accordingly.